kayabaNerve/threshold-threshold-ecdsa/write-up.md

 proposed a distinct mechanism.
 Accordingly, it is preferred (though not required and not currently implemented into threshold-threshold-ecdsa).

+Generators should be chosen via one of the methods in https://eprint.iacr.org/2024/034, which offers a hash to class group element.

 Participants additionally run the integer secret sharing system from https://eprint.iacr.org/2022/1437, which also provides a general relations proof satisfying the above definition.
 The most expensive part of this is the `t` DLog